 4 Cut straight lines

 This is very hard to do with poor grade wrapping paper (see point 1) as most likely the paper will rip as you cut.
 Especially that foil stuff that looked so good on the roll and seemed really good value but when you open it you realise why it was so cheap as it falls apart in your hands.
-(Try this for an alternative if you like shiny stuff.)

 Buy wrapping paper that has gridlines on the back, it makes your job easier and we’re all for that.